North Carolina Central University Blog

 What Are the Qualifications to Become a Nurse Manager?

 To secure a competitive nurse manager salary, you must start with a foundation as a registered nurse (RN).
-This requires completing an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) followed by successfully passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to gain licensure.
+This requires completing an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) and passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to gain licensure.
 Most health care institutions mandate that nurse managers hold a minimum of a BSN.

 Advanced Education